-In addition, new and continuing consortia with the National Institutes of Health and industry are leading to new gene discoveries and advancements in the implementation of genetics and genomics.
-These consortia include the All of Us program, GREGoR: Genomic Research to Elucidate the Genetics of Rare disease, the Knockout Mouse Phenotyping Program, the Center for Precision Medicine Models, Clinical Genome Resource, Clinical Sequencing Evidence-Generating Research, and the Rare Diseases Clinical Research Networks.
+In addition, new and continuing consortia with the NIH and industry are leading to new gene discoveries and advancements in the implementation of genetics and genomics in medicine.
+These consortia include the All of Us program, GREGOR: Genomic Research to Elucidate the Genetics of Rare disease, the Knockout Mouse Phenotyping Program, the Center for Precision Medicine Models, Clinical Genome Resource, Clinical Sequencing Evidence-Generating Research, and multiple consortia in the Rare Diseases Clinical Research Network.